bg-chun/DPDK_GUIDE/README.md

   ```
   GRUB_CMDLINE_LINUX="crashkernel=auto spectre_v2=retpoline rd.lvm.lv=centos_bgchun-labtop/root rhgb quiet modprobe.blacklist=nouveau default_hugepagesz=1G hugepagesz=1G hugepages=8 iommu=pt intel_iommu=on pci=assign-busses pci=realloc ixgbe.max_vfs=4"
   ```
-  Then you can check that youe node has 8 of pre-allocated hugepages and node adverties it.
+  Then you can check that the node has 8 of pre-allocated hugepages and node adverties it.

   You can easily get quantity of allocated hugepages from '/proc/meminfo'.
   ```